The Thirty-Eighth Principle of A Course in Miracles

 The Holy Spirit is the mechanism of miracles.
 He recognizes both God’s creations and your illusions.
 He separates the true from the false by His ability to perceive totally rather than selectively (T-1.I.38:1-3).

 A Course in Miracles characterizes the Holy Spirit as that part of our mind which knows both the world of illusion constructed by ego and the real world created by God in love.
-Because the Holy Spirit knows both, it can helpfully bridge the one to the other.
+Because the Holy Spirit knows both, He can helpfully bridge the one to the other.

 Leave a Comment